UW-Macrostrat/web-components/README.md

 ## For Developers

-To get started developing Web-Components, clone this repository to your machine and run:
+To get started developing web-components, clone this repository to your machine and run:

 ```
 git submodule init --recursive